Ascend-Huawei/Community_Contribution_Reward/README.md

   - 2nd Prize: Huawei Watch GT 2 or equivalent (approximate retail value: CAD $300)
   - 3rd Prize: Huawei Band 4 or equivalent (approximate retail value: CAD $80)

+**Note:** All the prizes allow multiple winners, so please do not hesitate to apply.

 ## Rules:
 Please read the [ASCEND COMMUNITY CONTRIBUTION COMPETITION RULE](ASCEND_COMMUNITY_CONTRIBUTION_COMPETITION_RULES.md) carefully.
 The basic idea is as follows